copingone/gpspi-panel/README.md

+Forked from rkaczorek/gpspanel

+Added offline-Maps and new Style

 # GPS Panel

 GPS Panel is a simple web application to present information from your GPS.
 It depends on gpsd daemon, which reads raw data from your GPS device.